Motion of grain boundaries with dynamic lattice misorientations and with triple junctions drag: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to David Kinderlehrer for the fruitful discussions, inspiration and motivation of the work.
-Yekaterina Epshteyn and Masashi Mizuno acknowledge partial support of Simons Foundation Grant No. 415673, Chun Liu acknowledges partial support of NSF DMS-1759535 and NSF DMS-1759536.
+The authors would also like to thank Katayun Barmak for insightful discussions related to various aspects of the orientations/misorientations and the grain boundary energy density.
+The authors are grateful to the anonymous referees for their valuable remarks and questions, which led to significant improvements of the manuscript.
+Yekaterina Epshteyn and Masashi Mizuno acknowledge partial support of Simons Foundation Grant No. 415673, Yekaterina Epshteyn also acknowledges partial support of NSF DMS-1905463, Masashi Mizuno also acknowledges partial support of JSPS KAKENHI Grant No. 18K13446, Chun Liu acknowledges partial support of NSF DMS-1759535 and NSF DMS-1759536.
 Masashi Mizuno also would like to thank Penn State University, Illinois Institute of Technology and the University of Utah for the hospitality during his visit.